Rochelle Humes’s latest This Morning look is perfect for transitional dressing

-During her last stint this season, she introduced us to some statement looks – looking gorgeous in green with a midi dress from Karen Millen and, most recently, fashion-forward in a Massimo Dutti zebra print skirt and off-shoulder knit top from Aussie label Dissh.
+Already this week, she’s introduced us to some statement looks – on Monday, she found the perfect autumn ensemble from Pretty Little Thing and River Island, while, most recently, she looked sleek in a beige suit from Jigsaw.

-For today’s look, the presenter and This Morning stylist Amber Jackson opted for a sartorially on-point ensemble that consisted of River Island trousers with an asymentrical waistband and a minimalist ribbed brown vest.
+For today’s look, the presenter and her This Morning stylist Amber Jackson opted for a similarly autumnal look – an embroidered brown midi dress from high-street favourite H&M and white high-heel boots from women’s footwear brand Misspap.

 Whether you’re looking for outfit inspiration for transitional dressing or need something new to wear to the office, here’s how to buy the sleek look.